A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 Here’s where it gets practical.
 If you’re traveling, training for a race, or just trying to understand your fitness tracker, mixing up miles and kilometers can mess things up.

 Think about running a 5K race.
-Which means that’s 5 kilometers — or about 3.
-1 miles.
 But if someone says “5K training” and you assume it means 5 miles, you’re way off track.
+In real terms, 1 miles.
+On top of that, that’s 5 kilometers — or about 3.
 Literally.

 Speedometers and Fuel Economy

 Fuel economy works the same way.
-American MPG looks better than European L/100km numbers because of the unit difference.
-On the flip side, a car that gets 30 MPG in the U. So s. uses about 7.8 liters per 100 kilometers.
+On the flip side, american MPG looks better than European L/100km numbers because of the unit difference.
+But a car that gets 30 MPG in the U. S. uses about 7.In real terms, 8 liters per 100 kilometers.
 But if you’re comparing it to a European car rated at 8 L/100km, you might think yours is worse — when it’s actually slightly better.

 How to Convert Miles to Kilometers (And Vice Versa)